PhysiCell-Tools/python-loader/README.md

 ## About Documentation:
-Within the pcDataLoader library, I try to stick to the documentation policy lined out by Daniele Procida in his talk "[what nobody tells you about documentation](https://www.youtube.com/watch?v=azf6yzuJt54)" at PyCon 2017 in Portland, Oregon.
+Within the pcDataLoader library, we tried to stick to the documentation policy lined out by Daniele Procida in his "[what nobody tells you about documentation](https://www.youtube.com/watch?v=azf6yzuJt54)" talk at PyCon 2017 in Portland, Oregon.

 ## Contributions: